 - Academic Excellence: Canada is known for its academic excellence and world-class educational infrastructure.
 With highly qualified faculties belonging to diverse fields of study, Canadian universities have consistently topped world rankings.

-- Affordability: The tuition fees, accommodation, meals, traveling, and other living expenses while studying in Canada are relatively cheaper in comparison to the UK and US for Indian students.
+- Affordability: The tuition fees, accommodation, meals, travelling, and other living expenses while studying in Canada are relatively cheaper in comparison to the UK and the US for Indian students.